MarshalX/decrypted-telegram-ios/README.md

 ### Where?

 I make releases in the "[Releases](https://github.com/MarshalX/decrypted-telegram-ios/releases)" section of this repository.
-I mark TestFlight's versions using this semantic: `MAJOR.MINOR.PATCH.BUILD`, for versions from App Store I use this one: `MAJOR.MINOR.PATCH`.
+I mark TestFlight's versions using this semantic: `MAJOR.MINOR.?PATCH.BUILD`, for versions from App Store I use this one: `MAJOR.MINOR.?PATCH`.